Scenic Mississippi Regional Transit

 - About SMRT Vision and the Transportation Coordination Committee, contact:

-- About the Supplemental Transportation Rural Assistance Program, contact:
+- About the Supplemental Transportation Rural Assistance Program, contact the Wisconsin Department of Transportation.

 The transportation system is funded with support from many local governments, businesses, institutions, and the Supplemental Rural Transit Assistance Program (STRAP), which is a Federal Transit Administration (FTA) program administered by the Wisconsin DOT.
 The FTA also supported the acquisition of the buses.
-Business supporters include Gundersen Health System, Crossing Rivers Health, Vernon Memorial Healthcare, Kwik Trip, Dairyland Power, Walmart, and the Otto Bremer Foundation.
+Business supporters include Gundersen Lutheran Health System, Vernon Memorial Healthcare, Organic Valley, and the Otto Bremer Foundation.